felipepenha/www-project-top-10-for-large-language-model-applications/initiatives/genai_red_team_handbook/sandbox_templates/llm_local/README.md

 └── README.md                # This file
 ```

-## Adding New Mock Services
+## Adding New Mock Services (Extensibility)

 The template is designed to be easily extensible.
+While Ollama is the default, you can add support for other backends (like **HuggingFace Transformers**, **vLLM**, or other vector databases) by creating new mock services.

 To add a new mock service (e.g., Pinecone, Anthropic, etc.):

 1. Create a new module in `app/mocks/` (e.g., `pinecone_mock.py`)
 2. Implement your mock service as a FastAPI router
 3. Export the router in `app/mocks/__init__.py`
 4. Mount it in `app/main.py`

-See [app/mocks/README.md](app/mocks/README.md) for detailed instructions and examples.
+👉 **[See app/mocks/README.md](app/mocks/README.md) for detailed step-by-step instructions and code examples.**

 ## Development Workflow